 4. Kayak

-Kayak has significantly improved its site over the years that it now offers almost the same customization features as Google Flights, but only a tad slower.
+Kayak has significantly improved its site over the years, and it now offers almost the same customization features as Google Flights, but only a tad slower.

 Despite its slightly slower speed, Kayak more than makes up for it with how far and wide their searches get as they include most budget carriers, but not all, unlike Momondo.